Cryptocurrency Exchange License and Registration

 - Open up more partnership opportunities with other financial institutions and banks.

 The cryptocurrency industry is still new, and the legal classification of a crypto exchange is unclear in many countries.
 As such, in many jurisdictions, the types of financial licenses that you can apply for are not specifically aimed at regulating the cryptocurrency market.
 They are more generalised financial services licenses where crypto exchange activities might be deemed to form a part of.
 Examples include brokers and financial advisor licenses.

 There are, however, some jurisdictions which recognise specific cryptocurrency exchange licenses.
 Examples include Estonia, Switzerland, Lithuania, Japan, Philippines, and certain US states.
 The exact nature of these licenses and the way in which cryptocurrency exchanges are governed do vary widely across these jurisdictions.

-Where to Set Up a Crypto Exchange?
+Where to Set Up an Exchange?

 Before setting up a cryptocurrency exchange, it is very important to thoroughly research the possible countries in which it can be based.
 The decision of where to set up your cryptocurrency exchange can have significant effects on a range of factors including:

 - Tax obligations,

 - Licenses required and regulations which must be adhered to,

 While there are certain states in the US that do have specific regulations and licenses pertaining to cryptocurrency exchange activities, and are somewhat friendly towards the industry, the US is not recognised as one of the ideal jurisdictions in which to base a cryptocurrency exchange.
 Taxes are generally higher than in more favourable offshore jurisdictions, regulations are tighter, and there could be greater obstacles from governing authorities like the SEC.